urbit/docs/docs/using/install.md

 After running `make`, your Urbit executable is in `bin/urbit`.
 Install it wherever you'd like.

     # sudo install -m 0755 bin/urbit /usr/local/bin

+## Setting up swap

+Urbit wants to map 2GB of memory when it boots up.
+We won’t necessarily use all this memory, we just want to see it.
+On a normal modern PC or Mac, this is not an issue.
+On some small cloud virtual machines (Amazon or Digital Ocean), the default memory configuration is smaller than this, and you need to manually configure a swapfile.

+Digital Ocean has a post on adding swap [here](https://www.digitalocean.com/community/tutorials/how-to-add-swap-on-ubuntu-14-04).
+For Amazon there’s a StackOverflow thread [here](http://stackoverflow.com/questions/17173972/how-do-you-add-swap-to-an-ec2-instance).

+Don’t spend a lot of time tweaking these settings; the simplest thing is fine.